song31/comix-server/README.md

 ## How to download

-Go to http://song31.github.com/comix-server/ and click the tar.gz or zip folder icon in the page.
+Go to http://song31.github.com/comix-server/ and click the tar.gz or zip folder icons in the page.

 ## How to install